smeup/reload/docs/example.md

 _All tables with name that ends with -MONGO are hosted on the MongoDB server identified by this ConnectionConfig definition_

-When the connection config list is defined, we can create an instance of **DBNativeAccessConfig** passing the connection config list as parameter.
+After the connection config list is defined, we can create an instance of **DBNativeAccessConfig** passing the connection config list as parameter.

-##Step three: creation of a DBFile instance that allows read, write and delete operations on the desired table.
+## Step three: creation of a DBFileManager.

 In previous steps we have defined table structures and physical table connections.
-Now we are ready to open a table called MUNICIPALITY and operate on it.
+Now we are ready to create a DBFileManger object that allow the access to pysical table..

-First of all, we have to create an instance of DBFile.

 ```sh